Dperez19279/NetherChallenge/README.md

 1. Launch a Minecraft instance with the version 1.16 (currently in "Latest Snapshot")
 2. Create a world you want to add this datapack to (it can be an already existing world, but you may want to make a backup just in case)
-3. Download "Nether Challenge.zip"
+3. Download "NetherChallenge.zip" from http://github.com/Dperez19279/NetherChallenge/releases/latest/download/NetherChallenge.zip
 4. Open the world save
    * For singleplayer: From the world selection screen, select the world > Edit > Open World Folder
    * For multiplayer: Open the "world" folder
-5. Place "Nether Challenge.zip" inside the "datapacks" folder
+5. Place "NetherChallenge.zip" inside the "datapacks" folder
 6. Enter the world

 ## How to setup the challenge